-I had long wanted to visit this area as a frequent visitor to the USA.
-Although I had been many times to the Rockies and the high deserts to the west, the far north west had so far remained unvisited.
+I had long wanted to visit this area.
+Although I had been to the Rockies and the high deserts to the west, the far north west had remained unvisited.
 Now, however, I had my opportunity.
 Thanks to a pass out granted by the rest of the family I had flown out to the USA a week before them with a view to climbing two peaks.
 Just two days before I had succeeded on Borah Peak and now it was off to Mount Hood.

 This mountain dominates the skyline of Portland and is about 50 miles to the south east.
-Having picked up the hire car I sought out a supermarket to stock up on a few provisions and then set off for the short journey towards the peak.
+Having picked up the hire car I first sought out a supermarket to stock up on a few provisions.
+I then set off for the short journey towards the peak.
 It was late in the day.
-I had carried my one man tent from the UK in my luggage and found a Forestry Service campsite as the sun was setting.
-The site was very organised and my little tent was dwarfed by the size of the pitch!
+I had carried my one man tent from the UK in my luggage.
+I found a Forestry Service campsite that I had pre-booked as the sun was setting.
+The site was very organised.
+The size of the pitch dwarfed my little tent!
 Still struggling with the jet lag I soon fell into a deep sleep…

-You can see here clearly how one side of the crater was blown out in a massive explosion millennia ago.
+You can see here clearly how a massive explosion blew out one side of the crater millennia ago.

 Timberline Lodge is an early 20th century hotel located at about 7,000ft and is the centre (or should that be center) of year round skiing.
-Even in July the slopes were busy, though most skiing finished by early afternoon as the surface of the snow changed to slush.
+Even in July the slopes were busy.
+However, most skiing finished by early afternoon as the surface of the snow changed to slush.

 We were told that we were lucky.
 The mountain had just cleared from a couple of weeks of rain.
 So not only did we have good weather, but a lot of the upper level ice had been stripped off as well.

 Under instructions to meet up again at 11.30 that evening we would be off to an early (!) start.
-So I drove down the road to the town of Government Camp, named such because it had been one, to find some food to stock up on energy for the night’s endeavours.
+So I drove down the road to the town of Government Camp, named such because it had once been one.
+There I found some food to stock up on energy for the night’s endeavours.
 Having had a perfectly pleasant meal in a hostelry there I returned to the large car park at the Lodge with a view to getting a few hours kip.

 The continued volcanic life of the mountain was evident as we set off.
 There was a strong sulphurous stink.
-This rather unpleasant and, occasionally, gut wrenching small would come out way from time to time as height was gained.
+This rather unpleasant and, occasionally, gut wrenching smell would come our way from time to time as height was gained.

 There then followed a rising traverse up the side of the Hogsback to Crater Rock which stands in the middle of the crater.
-Here we roped up for the final 800ft or so to the summit ridge.
-There were three separate ropes and the process gave time for further refreshment to be taken.
+Here we roped up for the final 800ft or so to Mount Hood’s summit ridge.
+There were three separate ropes.
+The process gave time for further refreshment to be taken.
 Far below a few further lines of head torches could be seen snaking their way up the slopes.

 There are a few routes up to the crater rim that forms the summit ridge.
 They are all at roughly 50-55% on average.
 We took the Old Chute route.
 The snow conditions were not any better.
-Crampons were needed because of the steepness and the risk of the occasional hard patch of snow or ice.
+Because of the steepness and the risk of the occasional hard patch of snow or ice we needed crampons.
 We maintained a strong pace, thighs burning and lungs gasping in the slightly rarified atmosphere.

 The summit ridge was narrow and undulating, falling into darkness to the right and precipitously to the left, the slopes here beginning to show in the growing light.
-Care was needed in the suncupped snow.
+We needed to take care in the suncupped snow.
 Fifteen minutes along this fine ridge saw us to the top of Oregon.
-The summit area was a little larger so we unclipped from the rope and were able to wander around taking in the views that were opening up.
-The lights of Portland and surrounding cities could be seen off to the west.
+The summit area was a little larger.
+So we unclipped from the rope and were able to wander around taking in the views that were opening up.
+We could see the lights of Portland and the surrounding cities off to the west.
 But in every other direction there were just pinpricks of light showing other settlements.